Johnson Twinomujuni

 Johnson Twinomujuni is an Anglican bishop in Uganda: since 2017 he has served as the Bishop of West Ankole.

-Twinomujuni was born in 1968 in Muko, Mbarara District.
-He was educated at the African Bible College in Malawi; the Reformed Theological Seminary in Jackson, Mississippi; and Uganda Christian University.
+Twinomujuni was born on.
+11th August 1968 in Muko, Mbarara District.
+He was educated at the African Bible College in Malawi; the Reformed Theological Seminary in Jackson, Mississippi, USA; and Uganda Christian University.
 He was ordained a deacon in December 1998, and a priest in December 1999.